Creative Christmas Flower Arrangements

 21. Red Berry and Birch Log Display

 Place red berries and flowers like gerberas or chrysanthemums in small vases nestled into birch logs.
-This looks amazing on a mantle.
+This looks amazing on a mantle or as a low, linear centerpiece.
+You can cheat the look by using decorative birch logs with drilled openings or pairing short bud vases with a birch-look tray.

 22. Mini Wreath Bouquet

 Wrap a small floral wreath around the base of a vase.
-Fill the vase with white roses and greenery to create a layered centerpiece.
+Fill the vase with white roses and greenery to create a layered centerpiece that feels full and intentional.
+Look for mini greenery wreaths (often sold as candle rings) that fit nicely around standard vases or jars.

 23. All-White Elegance